What is the importance of an Audit?

 An audit is a crucial accounting concept that refers to reviewing and evaluating a company’s financial statements.

-It aims to ensure that financial data is presented reasonably and accurately.
+The importance of an audit is to ensure that financial data is presented reasonably and accurately.
 Audits also provide that financial statements are compiled in compliance with the applicable accounting principles.

 An audit may apply to an entire organisation or a specific role, process, or manufacturing phase.
 Some audits are performed for administrative reasons, such as auditing records, risk, or results, or following up on completed corrective actions.